ChiaHuaLu/CleanCode/Ch14_SuccessiveRefinement/Text.md

 marshalling behavior into the `ArgumentMarshaller` base class, I'm going to start pushing that behavior down into the derivatives.
 This will allow me to keep everything running while I gradually change the shape of this program.

+The next step was to move (add) the `int` argument functionality into the `ArgumentMarshaler`.
+Again, there aren't any surprises.